Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Macroscopic tunneling from black hole to white hole using the collective variables

 In the black hole physics the negative temperature has been discussed for the inner horizon of the Kerr and charged black holes, see Ref.\cite{Gibbons2018} and references therein.
 The entropy of the inner horizon has been considered as positive.
 However, the arguments in Ref.\cite{Gibbons2018} do not exclude the possibility of the opposite situation, when the temperature of the inner horizon is positive, while the entropy is negative: the equation $T_+S_++T_-S_-=0$ remains valid.

 The discussed transition from the black hole to the white hole with the same mass $M$ is not the thermodynamic transition.
 It is the quantum process of tunneling between the two quantum states.
-It is one of many routes of the black hole evaporation, including formation of small white hole on the late stage of the decay \cite{Barcelo2014,Barcelo2017,Rovelli2018,Rovelli2019,Rovelli2018b,Uzan2020,Uzan2020b,Uzan2020c,Uzan2020d,Bodendorfer2019,Rovelli2021a}.
-The uniqueness of this route together with hidden information and (anti)symmetry between the black and white holes is the possible origin of the negative entropy of the white hole, see also discussion in Sec.\ref{TunnelingNegEntropy}.
+It is one of many routes of the black hole evaporation, including formation of small white hole on the late stage of the decay \cite{Barcelo2014,Barcelo2017,Rovelli2018,Rovelli2019,Rovelli2018b,Uzan2020b,Uzan2020c,Uzan2020d,Bodendorfer2019,Rovelli2021a}.
+The uniqueness of this particular route, the hidden information and (anti)symmetry between the black and white holes are combined to produce the negative entropy of the white hole, see also discussion in Sec.\ref{TunnelingNegEntropy}.